 The flag of Greece during the Greek Revolution

 Year 1821 marked the beginning of the Greek War of Independence against the Ottoman Empire.
+Today, Greeks all around the world celebrate Greece Independence Day on the 25th of March.

 Throughout the preceding decades, numerous regional flags and symbols were in use.
 Every local leader and chieftain came up with their own flag version.
 As there was no central management of the Revolution, this continued.